 A medical facility begins not in the doctor's office, but at the reception.
 For a patient, it's a point of maximum stress and simultaneously, hope.
 In 2026, medical design requirements go beyond simple regulatory compliance.
-We examine how to create a space that heals with its atmosphere even before procedures begin.
+This article examines how to create a space that heals with its atmosphere even before procedures begin.

 Hygiene 2.0: Materials That Kill Bacteria